3 Tough Conversations from Stakeholders and Upper Management

 This is part of a series of articles from the retired The Dev Manager website.
 It was called The Dev Manager Crash Course.
-Looking for entry one?
+Looking for entry two?
 Click here

 When you manage a team, the conversations you have change a lot.
 No longer are you justifying your own estimates or explaining your coding decisions.
 Now, you’re responsible for many different estimates, many different decisions, and many different personalities.